Some posts contain compensated links. Please read this disclaimer for more info.

 My main rule was “to take enough time.”
 Time to discover and explore, to experience and feel the Western Balkans and its unspoiled wilderness.
 That’s how hiking the Via Dinarica solo became so much more than just a trail.

-In October, when the temperature dropped significantly, I reached my goal – the Via Dinarica finish line.
+When the temperature dropped significantly in October, I reached my goal – the Via Dinarica finish line.
 I completed the trail.

 Via Dinarica White Trail Highlights